bitwarden/help/_articles/importing/import-data.md

 - [Vivaldi (csv)]({% link _articles/importing/import-from-chrome.md %})
 - Zoho Vault (csv)

-To import your data, log into the web vault at <https://vault.bitwarden.com> and navigate to **Tools** > **Import Data**.
+To import your data, log into the web vault at <https://vault.bitwarden.com> and navigate to **Tools** &rarr; **Import Data**.
 Instructions for importing from each source are available after selecting the desired file format from the dropdown menu.

+**Organization Accounts**

+Additionally, you can also import data directly into an organization account for sharing. bitwarden supports importing data into your organization account from the following sources:

+- bitwarden (csv)
+- LastPass (csv)

+To import your data, log into the web vault at <https://vault.bitwarden.com> and navigate to your organization admin area.
+Then navigate to **Settings** &rarr; **Import Data**.

-## Generic CSV Format
+## Generic CSV Format (individual account)

-Alternatively you can manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file using the generic bitwarden format.
+You can manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file for your individual account import using the generic bitwarden format.
 Create a UTF-8 encoded plaintext file with the following format:

 ```
 name,uri,username,password,notes,folder,favorite,totp